 AUS stream: Kayo Sports (opens in new tab) (14-day free trial)

-Extreme E has already won the backing of seven-times F1 champ Lewis Hamilton thanks to its eco-friendly approach and gender-equal teams.
+Extreme E won the backing of seven-times F1 champ Lewis Hamilton thanks to its eco-friendly approach and gender-equal teams.
 All the teams run zero missions, 400kW battery-electric Odyssey 21 E-SUVs.
-Capable of zipping from 0-62mph in 4.5 seconds, and at gradients of up to 130%, they're pretty wild.
+Capable of zipping from 0-62mph in 4.5 seconds, they're pretty wild.

-Five Extreme E races are scheduled to take place in 2021: Desert, Ocean, Arctic, Amazon, Glacier.
-Each race is a two-day event; qualifying on day one will determine the top four runners who each progress to the final on day two.
+Each race is a two-day event; qualifying on day one determines the top four runners who progress to the final on day two.
 The team that performs the longest jump on the first jump of each race will get a "Hyperdrive" speed boost.

 There will be no spectators due to remoteness of the locations.
 Instead, the five X Prix will be streamed online, with filming carried out by 4K drone cameras.
-The second Extreme E race takes place this weekend.
-Here's how to get an Extreme E live stream of the Arctic X Prix for free...
+Here's how to get an Extreme E live stream of the Jurassic X Prix for free...

 - F1 fan?
 Here's how to find a free F1 live stream in 2021